credibledoc/credible-doc/log-combiner-parent/log-combiner-doc/src/main/resources/template/markdown/doc/log-combiner/README.md

              }
          } &&endPlaceholder.jar file.
 If the configuration file not found then all files will be merged by last modification time.
-* `targetFileName` (optional, default value "combined.txt") file name where all source log files will be combined.

 ## Configuration file log-combiner.properties